43v3rn88b/HackerRank-Data-Structures/README.md

 # HackerRank-Data-Structures

-Neat Solutions for Hackerrank Data Structures in Java
+Solutions for Hackerrank Data Structures and Algorithm in Java